 So, how is it even possible for pike to live in these saltwater areas of Northern Europe?
 Well, pike can live in these waters for two main reasons:

-- The Baltic Sea’s pond-like nature means both a lot of pike-suitable, shallow coastal areas and a year round moderate water temperature.
+- The Baltic Sea’s lake-like nature means both a lot of pike-suitable, shallow coastal areas and a year-round moderate water temperature.

-- The Baltic Sea is also the world’s largest body of brackish water, due to the fact that it is almost tightly surrounded by landmass, almost entirely.
-Additionally, numerous rivers provide the Baltic Sea with a lot of freshwater, which is why the pike, and many other freshwater species, prefer it’s coastal areas.
+- The Baltic Sea is also the world’s largest body of brackish water, due to the fact that it is almost tightly surrounded by land, almost entirely.
+Additionally, numerous rivers provide the Baltic Sea with plenty of freshwater, which is why the pike, and many other freshwater species, prefer its coastal areas.
 This is especially obvious in Sweden, where pike fishing in and around river mouths can be dreamlike.